clojuredocs/guides/articles/ecosystem/libraries_directory.md

 ### Memcached, Couchbase, Kestrel

-  * [Spyglass](http://clojurememcached.info): Spyglass is a very fast Clojure client for Memcached and Couchbase
+  * [Spyglass](http://clojurememcached.info): Spyglass is a very fast Clojure client for Memcached and Couchbase with solid documentation

 ### Apache Cassandra